-Clo and I are following a few TV series, mainly police-related ones like C.S.I Las Vegas.
+Clo and I are following a few TV series, some of them police-related ones like C.S.I Las Vegas.
 While these series provide a rather entertaining way to spend one hour, I’m increasingly having a gripe about them.

 The ones who refuse any of these are always culprits in the end.
 There’s a subliminal message for you, couch potatoe: why do you refuse to cooperate if you have nothing to hide?
 Your lack of transparency makes you look guilty.